-- They note that the pain often goes away after warming up and can often compete or train well.
-But the soreness gets worse the following few days.
+They note that the pain often goes away after warming up and can often compete or train well.
+But the soreness gets worse in the following few days.

 This article will discuss the causes and implications of chronic hamstring soreness and dysfunction and the best management approach.

 So in this article, or should I say diary, we go back to 2008 when our Bobsledder.
 Steve Larsen pulled his hamstring.

 In 2008.
 I had the opportunity to do some hamstring rehab work on an athlete.
 I had worked in the past.
 Most noteworthy was he had been training in another city for the past year.